dmlc/gluon-nlp/docs/examples/index.rst

       :title: Extracting Sentence Features with Pre-trained ELMo
       :link: sentence_embedding/elmo_sentence_representation.html

-      See how to use GluonNLP's model API to automatically download the pre-trained ELMo model from NAACL2018 best paper, and extract features with it.
+      See how to use GluonNLP's API to automatically download the pre-trained ELMo model, and extract features from it.

    .. card::
-      :title: Fine-tuning Pre-trained BERT Model
+      :title: Fine-tuning Pre-trained BERT Models
       :link: sentence_embedding/bert.html

       See how to use GluonNLP to fine-tune a sentence pair classification model with